void-ppc/void-ppc-docs/README.md

 ## Project stages

-**Current: stage1** (initial PR being prepared)
+**Current: stage1 -> stage2** (initial PR submitted, but not merged)

+The project will provide a binary repository during all stages.
+See the rationale section for how that is intended to be done.

 ### Stage 1

 This is the state where no platform specific work is held in upstream Void Linux repositories and therefore all changes are downstream in `void-ppc64`.
 The goal is to move on as soon as possible.

-At this point, the project maintains an unofficial binary repository and eventually ISO and rootfs builds.
-The unofficial repository is fully working and best covers the `ppc64le` target but others are also being built.

 ### Stage 2

 At this point, changes will start making it into upstream `void-packages` and potentially other repositories.
 At this point, Void still won't provide any official packages.
-This project will act as a staging area for new changes, which will get submitted into upstream as soon as they reach mergeable status.
+This project will act as a staging area for new changes, which will get submitted into upstream as soon as they reach mergeable status, or held downstream when not intended for merge.

-This project will still provide a binary repository of packages, snapshots etc. for anyone's use.

 ### Stage 3

 At this point Void Linux should start providing binary packages, which is the ultimate goal; it is yet unsure what path will be taken as cross-compilation is often impossible or results in missing features.
 It is unsure when the upstream project will do this, so `void-ppc64` is ready to provide continuously updated binary builds indefinitely, built on native hardware rather than through the means of cross-compilation (which means fully featured packages).
 The project will continue acting as a staging area for new commits to make it upstream.

-The binary repository will transform into an overlay repository containing testing packages.
+### Stage 4

+This is the point when `void-ppc64` stops being useful.
+It is unlikely when or if this will happen; at this point the binary repository will become a simple overlay of testing changes.

 ## Package/build mirrors